cnichte/sftp-push-sync/README.md

 - The cache files: `.sync-cache.*.json`
 - The log file: `.sftp-push-sync.{target}.log` (Optional, overwritten with each run)

 You can safely delete the local cache at any time.
-The first analysis will then take longer again, because remote hashes will be streamed again.
+The first analysis will then take longer, because remote hashes will be streamed again.
 After that, everything will run fast.

-Note: The first run always takes a while, especially with lots of images – so be patient!
+Note: The first run always takes a while, especially with lots of media – so be patient!
 Once the cache is full, it will be faster.

 ## Example Output